RakhithJK/BishopFox-sliver-wiki/Offline-Implant-Builds.md

 # Versions 1.5.21+

-As of v1.5.21 offline implants builds are fully supported by Sliver.
+As of v1.5.21 offline implants builds are fully supported by Sliver, and enabled by default.

 # Versions <= 1.5.20